AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/overview.rst

-OCIO configs typically use a small subset of YAML, so looking at existing configs is probably the quickest way to familiarise yourself (just remember the indentation is important!)
+OCIO configs typically use a small subset of YAML, so looking at existing configs is probably the quickest way to familiarise yourself (just remember the indentation is important!).

 Checking for errors
 *******************